arcunonet/.github/profile/README.md

 Welcome to **Arcuno Network**!

-Arcuno Network is a Minecraft Practice server that offers much more than just practice.
+Arcuno Network is a Minecraft Network for versions 1.7+ that offers many exclusive features.
 It features a variety of exciting minigames, including:

+- **Practice**
 - **BedWars**
 - **Mini Walls**
 - **And More!**